foamyspider/foamyspider.github.io/_posts/2016-04-04-about-the-author.md

 image: L1000258.jpg
 ---

 Hi there!
 I'm Basil.
-I am a corky, easy going and ginuine person.
+I am a sassy, easy going and genuine person.
 I am caring and thoughful and I love to learn.
 Some of my interest include: my cats, gardening, snowboarding, running, biking, cooking, fermenting, photography, automotive mechanic, and traveling.
 I am an engineer through my education at Ohio State Univeristy and my general passion for problem solving.